ZSamuels28/UnifiClientCheck-Docker/README.md

 # UniFiClientAlerts

-UniFiClientAlerts is a Dockerized application that monitors UniFi networks for new device connections and sends alerts via Telegram.
+UniFiClientAlerts is a Dockerized application that monitors UniFi networks for new device connections and sends alerts via Telegram or [Ntfy.sh](https://github.com/binwiederhier/ntfy/tree/main).
 It leverages PHP code from the [Art-of-WiFi/UniFi-API-client](https://github.com/Art-of-WiFi/UniFi-API-client) for interfacing with UniFi Controllers.

 This has been tested on a number of devices, and I personally have this running on Portainer on a Raspberry Pi 5.